 Oakhurst is a very small town located in the state of Oklahoma.
 With a population of 2,262 people and just one neighborhood, Oakhurst is the 168th largest community in Oklahoma.

-Unlike some towns, Oakhurst isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oakhurst are a mix of both white- and blue-collar jobs.
+Oakhurst is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oakhurst is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oakhurst who work in office and administrative support (22.08%), sales jobs (11.67%), and management occupations (6.08%).

-Oakhurst is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Oakhurst doesn't have a public transportation system that people use for their commute.

 The citizens of Oakhurst are slightly less educated than the national average of 21.84% for the average city or town: 13.84% of adults in Oakhurst have a bachelor's degree or advanced degree